 Warwick Strong is the Corporate Responsibility Leader at Cummins Inc. where he focuses on building social license in emerging markets for the firm, especially in Africa and the Asia Pacific region.

 Prior to Cummins Inc., Warwick worked as the Senior Manager for Sustainable Business Group at DAI, where he led a team of experts who work to solve social performance and management challenges for clients with international operations.
 He conducted baseline studies of local supplier capacities, determining the most effective and efficient means of building business linkages and reporting on local content and other social performance metrics.

 Warwick received a BA in Business Administration and Management from the University of KwaZulu-Natal, a post-graduate diploma in International Sustainable Development from the Royal Agricultural University, an MA in International Business Management from Georgetown University and is currently completing an MA in Development Economics and International Development from the University of London.

 Director of Corporate Responsibility, Cameco

-In his role as Director, Corporate Responsibility at Cameco, Sean developed the strategies and led all negotiations which saw Cameco build upon its successful track record with Indigenous peoples.
-This led to Sean building partnerships in Australia, the United States, and throughout Canada.
+Prior to joining Des Nedhe, Sean was the Director of Corporate Responsibility at Cameco where he developed strategies and led all negotiations, building a successful track record with Indigenous peoples.
 Sean’s greatest career achievement was signing five community-based agreements in Australia and in northern Saskatchewan and completing the most unique legacy trust fund in Canada, the Six River Trust.
-Sean has served as past co-chair of the Canadian Council for Aboriginal Business, past chair of the very successful Northern Career Quest and devotes much of his current additional time in working with global Indigenous communities on economic development strategies.
-Sean had two children and lives with his wife Melissa in Saskatoon.
+Sean has served as past co-chair of the Canadian Council for Aboriginal Business, and past chair of the very successful Northern Career Quest.